 Request is made for HTML document

-Web browser reads HTML file to identify where to find resources
+The web browser reads HTML files to identify where to find resources

 Browser requests resources - including images, CSS, and js files - from the server(s)

 The browser parses these files

-Finally, the browser then renders (or display) the webpage
+Finally, the browser then renders (or displays) the webpage

 When resources are blocked, the web browser will keep trying to retrieve the file for a period of time before it moves onto the next resource.
 As a result, the loading process is 'clogged' as the web page load hinges on resources that cannot be loaded at all.